husarion/rosbot-demo-labyrinth/src/docker_sim/README.md

 export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp
 export CYCLONEDDS_URI=file:///home/$USER/rosbot_ws/src/rosbot-demo-labyrinth/src/cyclonedds.xml
 ```
+If you don’t want to install ROS2 on your host machine you can use commands from inside a running container.
+It is described in the [Using ROS commands from inside container](#using-ros-commands-from-inside-container) section how to do it.
 ### Set up docker connection with husarnet
 Now you have to edit .env file located in `/rosbot-demo-labyrinth/src/docker_sim` folder by changing JOINCODE.
 ```